 - Patient recruitment for research

 - Patient information maintained by VCH is subject to the Freedom of Information and Protection of Privacy Act (FIPPA).
-This statute restricts public bodies, such as VCH from disclosing personal information of its clients to researchers for recruitment purposes.
-VCH maintains a Letter of Initial Contact process to support researchers in connecting with VCH clients.
+This statute restricts public bodies, such as VCH, from disclosing personal information of its clients to researchers for recruitment purposes.

 - Provincial research projects